zzonyo/trust-docs-test/source/index.html.md

 This endpoint creates a withdraw request from your spot trading account to an external address.

+<aside class="notice">If user has chosen fast withdraw preferred in  <a href='https://www.hbg.com/en-us/user_center/uc_setting/'>Settings </a>, the withdraw requests submitted via this endpoint would choose 'fast withdraw' as preferred channel. </aside>

 <aside class="notice">Only supported the existed addresses in your  <a href='https://www.hbg.com/en-us/withdraw_address/'>withdraw address list </a> </aside>

 ### HTTP Request